-The decline in the performance of the economy at the end of the year highlights the continued adverse impact of the and challenging global domestic environment on the economy.
-These developments derailed the government's planned budgetary consolidation thereby forcing a revision of the fiscal framework for 2022 which manifested through rapid exchange rate depreciation, high inflation, unsustainable debt burden, fiscal stress, and external sector shocks despite the monetary and fiscal policy interventions that were deployed by the Bank of Ghana and Government's commitment to access IMF bailout of USD 3 billion.
+The decline in the performance of the economy at the end of the year highlights the continued adverse impact of the global challenging and domestic economy.
+These environment on the developments derailed the government's planned budgetary consolidation thereby forcing a revision of the fiscal framework for 2022 which manifested through rapid exchange rate depreciation, high inflation, unsustainable debt burden, fiscal stress, and external sector shocks despite the monetary and fiscal policy interventions that were deployed by the Bank of Ghana and Government's commitment to access IMF bailout of USD 3 billion.